Do you want to limit how many tweets show in your website’s Twitter widget?

 Then follow the instructions below to install the plugin and limit the number of tweets in your Twitter widget.

-The first step is to install the Custom Twitter Feeds plugin on your website.
+Once you do that, just install and activate the plugin on your website.
 You can follow this guide to learn how to install a WordPress plugin if you need a little help.

 Now let’s look at the type of feed you want to show on your WordPress website.
 This plugin comes with 6 different feed types to help you display different Twitter widget examples on your site: